 However, there is no need to panic.
-In most of the situations you can fix this problem quickly and save your Facebook™ ad campaign.
+In most situations, you can fix this problem quickly and save your Facebook™ ad campaign.
 The first thing you must do is check the status of your ads in a timely manner.
 In this way, you will note any issue in the early stage and have sufficient time to act.

 Rule Number 1: Make Sure Your Facebook™ Ads Meet the Requirements